-1. Explain the Concepts and principles of growth and development.

-2. Describe the various theories of learning and their implications to the disabled.

-3. Explain the concepts of intelligence and aptitude in general and with specificreference to the

-PWDs.

-4. Explain the concept of personality and mental health and their implications to he PWDs reference to the PWDs

-5. Define the meaning and techniques of guidance and counselling in general andwith special
+- 1. Explain the Concepts and principles of growth and development. - 2.
+Describe the various theories of learning and their implications to the disabled. - 3.
+Explain the concepts of intelligence and aptitude in general and with specific reference to the PWDs. - 4.
+Explain the concept of personality and mental health and their implications to the PWDs - 5.
+Define the meaning and techniques of guidance and counselling in general and with special reference to the PWDs

-1) Introduction to Psychology

-- Definition, Nature and Scope of Psychology. - Educational psychology: scope and relevance to general education. - Role of educational psychology in special education.

-- Theories of motivation, attention and perception and its application in education. - Implications of the above with regard to specific disabilities

-2) Growth and Development

-- Meaning, Definitions and Principles of Growth and Development. - Influences of heredity and environment. - Stages of Development with reference to children with disabilities. - Developmental needs from infancy through adolescents - Developmental delay and deviancies
+- 1) Introduction to Psychology - Definition, Nature and Scope of Psychology. - Educational psychology: scope and relevance to general education. - Role of educational psychology in special education. - Theories of motivation, attention and perception and its application in education. - Implications of the above with regard to specific disabilities - 2) Growth and Development - Meaning, Definitions and Principles of Growth and Development. - Influences of heredity and environment. - Stages of Development with reference to children with disabilities. - Developmental needs from infancy through adolescents - Developmental delay and deviancies